 You Are a Badass by Jen Sincero– a how-to guide for boosting your confidence.
 Has an accompanying book about being a badass at making money, which is equally thought-provoking.

-The Subtle Art of Not Giving a Fuck by Mark Manson– Manson, a successful blogger (take notes!) believes that life is not about urning lemons into lemonade, but learning how to stomach lemons better.
+The Subtle Art of Not Giving a Fuck by Mark Manson– Manson, a successful blogger (take notes!) believes that life is not about turning lemons into lemonade, but learning how to stomach lemons better.
 That’s what you’ll learn how to do in his book!
-It hates on our generation a bit, which can be slightly frustrating, but the takeaway message is good and important.
+It hates on our generation a bit, but the takeaway message is good and important.

 UnF*ck Yourself by Gary John Bishop– As my friend Jo says in her guest post, this is the best expletive-filled self-help book out there.
 It’s a great fit for anyone who wants to get out of a rut, which is very likely to happen after a big change like graduating from college or moving back home.